Gavriil1/CI_PP4_TD/README.md

 </details>

 ### Sign up / Register
-- Allow users to register an acoount
-- Username and password is required.
+- Allow users to register an account.
+Username and password are required

 <details><summary>See feature images</summary>